jupyter/nbclassic/docs/source/security.rst

 .. _server_security:

-Security in the Jupyter notebook server
+Security in the Jupyter nbclassic server
 =======================================

-Since access to the Jupyter notebook server means access to running arbitrary code, it is important to restrict access to the notebook server.
+Since access to the Jupyter nbclassic server means access to running arbitrary code, it is important to restrict access to the notebook server.
 For this reason, notebook 4.3 introduces token-based authentication that is **on by default**.